Seafish has commissioned various research studies to help seafood businesses address issues relating to labour and worker welfare.

 In March 2015 Seafish commissioned a study to assess the ethical issues impacting on seafood species landed into, and imported to the UK.
+This work has now been updated and expanded with two new bespoke research projects.
+The outputs were published in March 2020.

 - New Zealand